dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/wide-band-delphi.md

 Explanation: A key advantage of using Wide-Band Delphi is that it improves the accuracy of estimates through increased bandwidth of communication.
 The open discussions among team members enhance team collaboration, allowing for a more comprehensive understanding of the task at hand and reducing the likelihood of overlooking key factors.

 Question: How does Wide-Band Delphi achieve convergence in estimates?
-A: By focusing on the financial aspects of estimates
+A: By focusing on the financial aspects of estimates and ensuring accuracy
 B: Through an iterative process of summarization, discussion, and re-estimation
-C: By using legal benchmarks for estimation
+C: By using legal benchmarks for estimation and ensuring compliance
-D: By emphasizing technical details in estimation
+D: By emphasizing technical details in estimation and ensuring precision
 Answer: B
 Explanation: Wide-Band Delphi achieves convergence in estimates through an iterative process that involves summarizing the initial estimates, followed by group discussions and sharing of rationale.
 This process is repeated with re-estimation until the estimates converge, ensuring a collective agreement among experts.

 Question: What is a potential disadvantage of Wide-Band Delphi compared to traditional Delphi?
 A: It can be more time-consuming due to the inclusion of direct discussions.
-B: It provides less accurate financial estimates.
+B: It provides less accurate financial estimates compared to traditional Delphi.
 C: It compromises the legal integrity of the estimation process.
 D: It does not consider technical aspects of the task.
 Answer: A
 Explanation: A potential disadvantage of Wide-Band Delphi compared to traditional Delphi is that it can be more time-consuming.
 This is because Wide-Band Delphi includes direct discussions among experts, which, while beneficial for understanding and accuracy, require additional time to conduct.

 Question: In what scenario is Wide-Band Delphi particularly useful?
-A: In projects where financial estimation is the only concern
+A: In projects where financial estimation is the only concern and accuracy is crucial
 B: In complex projects where initial estimates can vary widely and collective expert wisdom is valued
-C: In scenarios where legal assessments are crucial
+C: In scenarios where legal assessments are crucial for the project, and compliance is a priority
-D: In situations focusing exclusively on technical evaluations
+D: In situations focusing exclusively on technical evaluations and precision
 Answer: B
 Explanation: Wide-Band Delphi is particularly useful in complex projects where initial estimates can vary widely.
 It is best suited for environments where a variety of experts contribute to the project, and their collective wisdom and insights are crucial for arriving at accurate and agreed-upon estimates.
 ```